KieranBest/Final-Year-Project/Documentation.md

 Scoring was fixed by accessing the number of notes required and accessing whether 'notesHeldList' array contained the required notes.

 [View Fix Here](https://github.com/KieranBest/Individual-Project/blob/07ff64c7daeefd05153f44195ea2733348d7a717/script.js#L482)

+##### 6th March

+When creating the 15th level, the problem with trying to make it an actual song was that:

+- The application uses a oscillator to create the sound, so the sound is never going to be pitch perfect unless I go through and change the frequency of each note.
+Which is do able, except it would take further time to do so that I do not have for this project.
+This could go down as a future development idea, to change the sound produced to use actual piano sounds.
+- The frame rate for my monitor is different to other monitors, and that is what is used to create the movement of the notes across the screen.
+Therefore the song will have a different speed on different monitors, which I am unaware of how to fix at this moment in time.
+Whilst this is detrimental to the user experience, this application is just a prototype and had I known this would affect me when I created the animation for the notes, I would have researched into a better method for creating the animation.

 ##### 20th March